 “I chose the entrepreneur track, but if I wanted to FIRE on that day-job salary, I probably would have picked up a side hustle of some sort, thrown all of that income at investing and retired in my 40s,” he said.

 That’s not to say it’s easy.

 “I fully acknowledge I had a huge amount of privilege and unfair advantages,” Schneider said.
 “Graduating from college debt-free, thanks mostly to my parents, is something that was simply gifted to me … living below my means and buying and holding index funds didn’t get me here alone.”

-"Work very hard at something you hate, for the money, and save a tremendous amount, giving up most pleasures so that you can live modestly and do what you want later in life,” one reader commented in the New York Times article.
-"Why don’t you just live modestly and do what you want, from the beginning?”
+FIRE also involves making difficult choices and prioritizing tomorrow’s happiness over today’s.
+“Work very hard at something you hate, for the money, and save a tremendous amount, giving up most pleasures so that you can live modestly and do what you want later in life,” one reader commented on a New York Times article about the FIRE movement.
+“Why don’t you just live modestly and do what you want from the beginning?”